 Several years ago, I hiked to the east abutment of the historic and then-abandoned Young’s High Bridge in central Kentucky to photograph the sunset and blue hour.
 Little did I know that I was about to witness a suicide—or did I?

 Parking two miles east of the bridge, I hiked along the disused Louisville & Southern Railroad tracks.
-While the tracks were cleared of any vegetation, it was still a slow hike and backpacking along loose gravel and railroad ties are never quick.
+While the tracks were cleared of any vegetation, it was still a slow hike, and backpacking along loose gravel and railroad ties is never quick.
 As I neared Young’s High Bridge, I came across a few old Norfolk Western Railway boxcars and passenger cars.
 I climbed inside one of the passenger cars for a quick photo before venturing further west to the trestle.

 As the sun dipped beneath the horizon, I set up my camera and tripod on the abutment and patiently waited for the blue hour.
 I sat down on the bridge to let the time pass.
 Not long after, I noticed two police cars approaching the highway bridge down below from opposite directions, and the officers inside soon sprinted out of their vehicles to look over the sides of the bridge—which drops a significant distance down below to the Kentucky River.